La Fiere Memorial Park and Battle - WWII

 However, General Gavin could only see the chaos on the causeway from his foxhole at la Fière, and thought that the assault had failed and the men were ready to retreat.

-He therefore sent the paratroopers of the 507th PIR and additional men of the 325th GIR in order to reinforce the troops fighting outside Cauquigny.
+He therefore sent the paratroopers of the 507th PIR and additional men of the 325th GIR to reinforce the troops fighting outside Cauquigny.

-This decision was very effective, as the Germans were overwhelmed and left Cauquigny in order to retreat towards Le Motey and Amfreville.
+This decision was very effective, as the Germans were overwhelmed and left Cauquigny to retreat towards Le Motey and Amfreville.

 The outcome of the battle